dh-netsec-lab/dh-netsec-lab.github.io/network-security/palo-alto-dnat-lab.md

 ### 3️⃣ Create a Security Policy

 **Security Rule:**
-Name: DNAT_To_10.3.0.1
+Name: DNAT_SIP
 From: Untrust
-To: DMZ
+To: Untrust
-Source: any
 Destination: 172.16.1.2
-Application: web-browsing, ssl, ping
-Action: allow
+Translated Address: 10.3.0.1
+Service: any

 This rule allows the inbound traffic to reach the internal web server after translation.